 Alternatively, for more saucy ribs, place them back on the grill, meat side up, and brush with BBQ sauce.
 You’ll want to do this several times at 5-minute intervals to build up a sticky coating.
 Remember, always make sure to rest your meat for 10-15 minutes and check that the internal temperature reaches a minimum of 145°F before proceeding to carve, eat, and enjoy.

 Use Your Charcoal Grill to Cook Juicy, Tender Ribs

-Even if you don’t have a smoker, you can still enjoy the succulent texture and flavor of slow cooked pork ribs on your charcoal grill.
+Even if you don’t have a smoker, you can still enjoy the succulent texture and flavor of slow cooked pork ribs on your charcoal grill or portable one.
 With a little preparation and patience, this classic BBQ dish is simple to whip up for your next outdoor gathering.